ElektraInitiative/libelektra/src/bindings/jna/plugins/whitelist/README.md

 ## Build

-The plugin is a sub-project of the Java binding Gradle multi-project.
+The plugin is a subproject of the Java binding Gradle multi-project.

 To assemble the plugin's JAR: